skywebro/php-backup/README.md

 ------------

 * PHP 5.5.9 on *nix platform (it might work with lower PHP versions)
+* the tar and bzip2 commands used by the directory and filesystem observers;
-* the wget command
+* the wget command used by the ftp observer;
-* the mysqldump command
+* the mysqldump command used by the mysqldump observer;
+* the scp and sshpass commands used by the ssh observer;
+* the pg_dump command used by the psql observer;

 Usage
 -----